 Stormwater runoff with incidental pollutants

-Discharges resulting from emergency fire fighting activities
+Discharges resulting from emergency firefighting activities.

+Drainage from watercraft, vehicles, and trailers used for recreation, wildlife management operations, or maintenance operations when removed from a water body.
+Drainage must not contain other non-stormwaters and must not contain a sheen or discoloration.

 Discharges authorized by a CDPS or NPDES permit

-Agricultural Stormwater Runoff
+Agricultural stormwater runoff

-Discharges that are in accordance with the Division’s Low Risk Policy guidance documents or other Division policies and guidance documents where the Division has stated that it will not pursue permit coverage or enforcement for specified point source discharges.
+Discharges that are in accordance with the division’s Low Risk Policy guidance documents or other division policies and guidance documents where the division has stated that it will not pursue permit coverage or enforcement for specified point source discharges.

-Other discharges that the permittee will not consider as an illicit discharge and approved by the Division: The permittee may propose discharges in accordance with the requirements below to seek Division approval to allow the permittee to not effectively prohibit the discharges.
-Upon approval by the Division, the permittee is not required to address the discharges as illicit discharges in accordance with the requirements of this permit.
-The permittee can still effectively prohibit these discharges if the permittee determines that the discharge is a significant source of pollution.
-The permittee must complete the following actions for discharges to be authorized by the Division:
+Other discharges that the permittee will not consider as an illicit discharge when approved by the division:

+Upon approval by the division, the permittee is not required to address the discharges as illicit discharges in accordance with the requirements of this permit.
+Discharges that are prohibited by a city or county that also has authority over the discharge may not be allowed through this provision.
+The permittee must complete the following actions for discharges to be authorized by the division:

-1) The permittee must submit a list of the discharges and the basis that the discharges meet one of the following criteria:
+The permittee must submit a list of the discharges and the basis that the discharges meet one of the following criteria: